Shane Crawford: World records

+In 2010, powerlifter Derek Boyer broke the record for the most bench presses of a person (weighing 105 kg or more) in 60 seconds, achieving the feat during the 2010 AFL Grand Final edition of the Footy Show by using Shane Crawford as the weight.
+At 114 kg, Crawford was well over the minimum weight requirement.

+In 2018, he set a world record by putting on 32 swimming goggles in one minute.

 Author

 In 2010, Crawford released his autobiography, That's What I'm Talking About, written in conjunction with Glenn McFarlane and released in soft-cover and eBook editions.
 A Junior Edition was released later.

-In March 2014, a series of children's books with football themes, co-authored by Crawford and Adrian Beck were released.
-The books revolve around the character "Nick" who is the captain of the Cobar Creek Crocs football team.
-The four books, released in paperback and eBook formats, are: Crawf's Kick it to Nick: The Cursed Cup, Crawf's Kick it to Nick: Outbreak on the Oval, Crawf's Kick it to Nick: Bugs from Beyond and Crawf's Kick it to Nick: Forward Line Freak.
+In March 2014, a series of children's books with football themes, co-authored by Crawford and Adrian Beck, were released.
+The books revolve around the character "Nick", who is the captain of the Cobar Creek Crocs football team.
+The four books, released in paperback and eBook formats, are Crawf's Kick it to Nick: The Cursed Cup, Crawf's Kick it to Nick: Outbreak on the Oval, Crawf's Kick it to Nick: Bugs from Beyond, and Crawf's Kick it to Nick: Forward Line Freak.

 Breast cancer fundraising

 On 16 September 2010, Crawford completed a 780 km run named "That's What I'm Walking About" from Rundle Mall in Adelaide to the Channel 9 studio in Melbourne to raise awareness for breast cancer.
-He took a total of 11 days to complete the run and, as a welcome into Melbourne, ran the final leg into the Channel 9 Footy Show's studio where the panel and crowd awaited his arrival.
+He took a total of 11 days to complete the run and, as a welcome into Melbourne, ran the final leg into the Channel 9 Footy Show's studio, where the panel and crowd awaited his arrival.
 Hundreds of "pink ladies" who were affected in some way by breast cancer showed their appreciation and support by making way for Crawford as he ran into the studio.
 Crawford appeared humbled and initially struggled to come to terms with what he had achieved and the stories that he had heard along the journey from breast cancer sufferers and family/friends of those with breast cancer.
 His efforts raised $500,000 for the cause.

 In June and July 2013, Crawford cycled 3,600 km from Melbourne to Perth in a fundraising event named "Tour de Crawf" that took place over 22 days.
-He averaged nearly 170 km per day and in total he raised $1,328,249 for the Breast Cancer Network Australia.
+He averaged nearly 170 km per day, and in total he raised $1,328,249 for the Breast Cancer Network Australia.